Pinwheel Cookies with Raspberry2013-05-15

 This delicious cookie recipe comes from a cookbook called Robin Hood Baking: Over 250 Recipes from Robin Hood’s Baking Festival and Home Baking Cookbooks.

 Those familiar with Robin Hood Flour know how terrific their recipes are.
 The are developed in a test kitchen and come out perfectly each and every time.

 For non-Canadians, don’t let the unknown flour name hold you back from this recipe or the cookbook.

 Simply replace the flour with your favorite all-purpose flour.
-It will turn out just fine.

 If you like this recipe, I’d love you to Pin it to Pinterest, Tweet about it, Like it on Facebook and leave a comment below.